 In the studio

 It is not known whether the out-of-tune vocals were left in the final mix – certainly some of the harmonies are off-key, though these may have been deliberately varispeeded.
-Either way, perhaps The Beatles had bigger things to worry about: a short way into the session, Lennon announced he was feeling ill and was taken onto the roof of Abbey Road by George Martin.
+Either way, perhaps The Beatles had bigger things to worry about: a short way into the session, John Lennon announced he was feeling ill and was taken onto the roof of EMI Studios by George Martin.

 I was aware of them smoking pot, but I wasn’t aware that they did anything serious.
 In fact, I was so innocent that I actually took John up to the roof when he was having an LSD trip, not knowing what it was.
 If I’d known it was LSD, the roof would have been the last place I would have taken him.